What is Your Stress Response to Fear?

 Why is it important to understand the stress response?
 There’s a simple answer and a complicated answer.
 The simple answer is that it can save or harm our lives, depending on when and how, and how often, the response is activated.
 The more complicated answer will be the focus of another article that details the effects of chronic stress on the body.
 We’ll also discuss how you can battle and better these effects on your body and mind.

-Stay connected with Helthe Connect to learn more and to be an early adopter of our web app, which connects wellness providers and clients, and provides you with empowering health information.
+Stay connected with Helthe Connect to learn more and to be an early adopter of our web app, which connects wellness providers and clients, and provides you with empowering health and wellness information.
 As always, let us know if you have any questions about the stress response or anything else you read on Helthe Connect.